EhsanJahanbakhsh/Smart-DNS/README.md

-# maj0rdns
-A **Smart DNS** for bypassing geo restorations of specific various web services.
+rezdnsssing geo restorations of specific various web services.

 *🎗️ Hint : this service should be only available to a specefic geo or specefic ip addresses to prevent attacks and etc problem*